How To Make Someone Forget Something In Their Memory: Coping With Embarrassment

 Getty/AnnaStills

-How to cause someone to forget a negative occurrence
+How to make someone forget something negative in their memory

 Like trying to sway someone's focus on a joyous event, causing them to forget an adverse event may also involve distraction.
 If you do not owe someone an apology, try to make the unpleasant memory less prominent in their mind by changing the focus.